Dynamical friction of black holes in ultralight dark matter: Scalar field scattering off a black hole at rest

 Then, substituting the power expansion~\eqref{Spherod_power} in~\eqref{Trr} and using Eqs.~\eqref{EMT_comp} and~\eqref{WignerEckart} it is straightforward to show \begin{widetext}

 \end{widetext} where the associated Legendre polynomials in the last expressions are evaluated at~$\cos\beta$.
+The symbols~$\Re$ and $\Im$ stand, respectively, for the real and imaginary parts of a complex number.
 Using Eq.~\eqref{R_lower} one can see that at linear order in~$\omega M$ the products of reflection amplitudes in the last expressions are independent of~$m$.
 Using the identity

 and (by the scattering amplitude~\eqref{R_lower})

 with the \emph{deflection angle}

 the force components become (at leading order in~$\omega M$)